annzach/Hotel-Booking-Cancellations/README.md

 # Hotel-Booking-Cancellations
-Exploratory data analysis in Python and predicting the cancellations.
+The project aims at predicting the hotel booking and cancellations.
+Includes Exploratory Data Analysis, Data cleaning in Python using( Pandas, numpy, plotly, matplotlib, seaborn, scikit-learn), logistic regression for predicting cancellations.
+IDE : Jupyter Notebook